 Asking questions is a social activity for Reedies.
-You’ll overhear heated debates about Plato in the Sports Center and get caught up in string theory in the Quad.
-Students don’t compartmentalize who they are from what they’re learning.
+You’ll overhear heated debates about Plato in the Sports Center and get caught up in string theory on the Quad.
 Whoever you are (even if you’re still deciding who that is), you’ll find that the Honor Principle supports differences and creates respect within the Reed community.
-Reed is a humanizing place of infinite subsets where you have an opportunity to reinvent yourself continuously.
-You’ll find your tribe in the classroom, exploring Reed canyon, or hiking in the Cascade Mountains.
+Reed is a humanizing place of infinite subsets that offer you the opportunity to be yourself across all your interests.
+You’ll find your tribe in the classroom, exploring Reed Canyon, or hiking in the Cascade Mountains.

-Four years of college can seem like a long time and paradoxically like no time at all, but your time at Reed will leave an imprint on you that will extend throughout your life; once a Reedie, always a Reedie.
+Four years of college can seem like a long time and paradoxically like notime at all, but your time at Reed will leave an imprint on you that will extend throughout your life; once a Reedie, always a Reedie.
 Exposure to the primary disciplines of human knowledge prepares graduates to go on to fascinating professions in science, art, medicine, global politics, education, and the environment.
-Reed ranks among the top undergraduate institutions in the nation in the percentage of graduates going on to earn PhDs in physics (ranked #3) and the life sciences (ranked #2).
+Reed ranks among the top undergraduate institutions in the nationin the percentage of graduates going on to earn PhDs in Physical Sciences (ranked #3) and the life sciences (ranked #2).

 The sciences at Reed

 From fieldwork and labwork to conferences and independent research, Reed’s science programs foster a rigorous academic environment of active learning and close collaboration with professors.

 Reedie-driven inquiry, such as the independent research done during the senior thesis, often contributes to scientific literature.
 Of the more than 200 articles published by Reed’s science faculty in the last decade, well over 50% were coauthored by students.

 Science majors are prepared for a variety of career paths, including in research and academia.
 By percentage of graduates, Reed sends the fourth-most students to PhD programs of any institution of higher education in the nation.